Dolph Schayes: College career

-He played his college basketball at New York University (NYU) in 1944–48.
+Schayes played his college basketball at New York University (NYU) in 1944–48.
 In 1945, as a 16-year-old freshman, Schayes helped NYU reach the NCAA final.
 Schayes earned an aeronautical engineering degree, was an All-American in basketball and won the Haggerty Award in his final year.
 His NYU coach, Howard Cann, said of him: "He was in the gym practicing every spare minute.
 We had to chase him out."

 Professional career

-Syracuse Nationals / Philadelphia 76ers (1949–1964)
+Syracuse Nationals / Philadelphia 76ers (1948–1964)

 Schayes was drafted by both the New York Knicks in the 1948 BAA draft (1st round; 4th pick overall), and by the Tri-Cities Blackhawks in the NBL draft.
 The Blackhawks traded his rights to the Syracuse Nationals, who then offered him a contract worth $7,500 (worth $ today), 50% more than the Knicks, influencing his decision to go to Syracuse.
 Schayes played one season in the NBL and was named the league's Rookie of the Year.
 The following season (1949–50), the Nationals moved to the newly formed National Basketball Association as part of the merger between the BAA and NBL.